AdrianInfante/ValerusMacFixer/README.md

 **Description**:
 When launching the application, an error may appear due to insufficient permissions to write in the `C:\Program Files` directory, where elevated privileges are typically required.

+- **Date**: 11/7/24
+- **Issue**: Arp Mac address will stay with the background in red

+**Description**:
+When a device is found offline, the arp mac address textbox will change the background to red, when the users click on a different ip, the background stays in that red color even if the unit is not offline